There are so many superlatives I want to tell about in our next 17 days:

 And then we returned to Barcelona for two nights and a soccer match.
 We were very excited.
 Barcelona was having a great year.

 Barcelona is my favorite of the large EU cities that I have visited.
 The Basilica Sagrada Familia is a must-see, so is everything designed by Antonio Gaudí.
 There is a lot to see and do.
-You cannot be bored.
+This was our third visit.

 Getting to the stadium was a favorite moment: We found the stream of free buses loading up the lines of fans at the Plaça d’Espanya (another great sight).
 It was dark.
 The overcast was heavy, but visibility on the ground was good.
 The buses left us where we walked along an avenue lined with futuristic columns of light.
-We approached the Barcelona Olympic Stadium, temporary home for Barcelona FC (photo lower right).
-It looked amazing and like it was straight out of a Batman comic book: bold and scary.
+We approached the Barcelona Olympic Stadium, temporary home for Barcelona FC (football club) (photo lower right).
+It looked straight out of a Batman comic book: bold and scary.
 Then I turned around and beheld another venue, the Palau Sant Jordi arena: a huge pavilion looking like a flying saucer.
-It was all (to sound trite) surreal.
+It was all amazing and surreal.

 Long-short: We get to our seats just in time to hear announcements we don’t understand.
-Then the rows of people around all get up as if they all need to use the restroom.
+Then the rows of people around all get up as if now they all need to use the restroom.
 Noticing our English, a nearby fan updated us: the team doctor had just died, and the game was postponed.
-So our tickets got refunded, and the evening’s adventure was free.
+So our tickets got refunded online, and the evening’s adventure was free.

 Here is some of what makes Andorra the most unusual country that it is:

-• It offers a tax haven of 10% to corporations compared to 25% in Spain.
+- It offers a tax haven: 10% for corporations vs 25% in Spain.

-During our two days in Andorra la Vella, the capital of Andorra, we visited the elegant Thermal Spa.
+The capital city of Andorra is Andorra la Vella.
+In two day there we visited the elegant Thermal Spa.
 We took local buses and saw other towns and the mountains.
-A Dali statue called “Nobility of Time” (photo below) is the centerpiece of the main square.
+A Salvador Dali statue called “Nobility of Time” (photo below) is the centerpiece of the main square.
 What I liked most was looking up at the mountains everywhere.

 Another bus took us down the back side of the Pyrenees mountains.
 It was very steep and windy.
 It was also snowing.
 Next stop: Toulouse, France.

 Toulouse is the best-kept secret in France (according to me).
-Three reasons I am in love with Toulouse.
+Three reasons:

-• It’s Basilica St.Sernin is one of the largest Romanesque churches in the world: stunning, inside and out.
+- It’s Basilica St.Sernin is one of the largest Romanesque churches in the world: stunning, inside and out and a World Heitage Sight.

-How, I wondered, does such a wealthy and prestigious city come to be here, near the mountains and not near the ocean?
-And to my dismay, I learned it is a significant port city, yes, “port” city.
-It sits on a major waterway to the Atlantic Ocean: The Garonne River.
-But the big deal came in 1694 with the completion of a canal system connecting the Garonne to the Mediterranean Sea.
-The Canal du Midi is beautiful and a marvel of 17th-century engineering.
+But the big deal came in 1694 with the completion of a canal system connecting the Garonne by water to the Mediterranean Sea.
+The Canal du Midi is both beautiful and a marvel of 17th-century engineering.
 It boasts 328 locks, bridges, tunnels, spillways, and aqueducts.
 It connected Rome and Marseille to Paris without going around Spain before the days of railroads.

 Toulouse is home to a leading University.
-It is the Aeronautics and Space capital of Europe.
-And it is the 4th largest city in France.
+And It is the Aeronautics and Space capital of Europe.
+It is also ther 4th largest city in France.
 (Who knew?)

 Photos: Top left: Beaux Arts style Train station / bottom left: The Canal du Midi, which is still used recreationally.